natalieagus/50002/docs/ProblemSet/e_sequential_logic_sync.md

 ## Synchronizability (Basic)
 Which of the following cannot be made to function with perfect reliability, assuming reliable components and connections? <span style="color:red; font-weight: bold;">Explain your reasoning</span>.

 Some of the specifications refer to <span style="color:red; font-weight: bold;">bounded time</span> which means there is a specified time interval, measured from the most recent input transition, after which the output is stable and valid.
+Before we start, let's clarify some terms:
+* **Bounded time **refers to a scenario where the circuit produces a stable, valid output within a specified time interval after receiving an input.
+This means there's a known maximum time by which the circuit will respond.
+* **Unbounded time** implies that there is no guaranteed maximum time for the circuit to produce a stable, valid output.
+The circuit may eventually respond, but the exact time frame is unpredictable.
+* **Arbiter circuit**: This is a circuit used to decide between two competing inputs, like determining which game show contestant pressed their button first.

 1. A circuit that in unbounded time indicates <span style="color:red; font-weight: bold;">which of two</span> game show contestants pressed their button first.
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">